-MuPharma's ultrasound based technologies enables a desired drug or vaccine to be non-invasively delivered to a controlled and precise depth within a desired target tissue layer.
+muPharma's ultrasound based technologies enables a desired drug or vaccine to be non-invasively delivered to the desired target tissue.

 Our novel devices are directly applied to permit drugs and vaccines to be delivered through tissue without the need for reformulation, penetration enhancers or adjuvants.
 The ultrasound generated by the device briefly increases the tissue permeability and permits the drug or vaccine to be non-invasively delivered.

 Elimination of intra-ocular injections and corneal tissue trauma

-MuPharma's novel ocular device can deliver drugs to the front or back of the eye.
+muPharma's novel ocular device has delivered large and small molecule drugs to the front or back of the eye.

 non-invasive delivery of Riboflavin to the cornea for Collagen Cross-Linking to treat Keratoconus.

 Many communicable pathogens (including Covid-19 and Influenza) initiate infection at mucosal tissue surfaces.
-Having immune defense already present at the site where these pathogens first enter is the most powerful and effective means of protection.
+Mucosal immunity provides an immune defense at the site where these pathogens first enter and is the most powerful and effective means of protection.
 Although intra-muscular and subcutaneous injections are widely used for vaccination and are effective at inducing circulating antibodies and immune cells in the blood, they are less effective in inducing mucosal antibodies and immune cells that reside in the mucous membrane at the pathogen’s site of entry.

-the creation of strong mucosal immunity for diseases that enter the body via mucous membranes including Covid-19, Influenza, Norovirus, Chlamydia, HIV, Tuberculosis as well as a host of other communicable pathogens;
+the creation of mucosal immunity against diseases that enter the body via mucous membranes including COVID-19, Influenza, Norovirus, Chlamydia, HIV, Tuberculosis as well as a host of other communicable pathogens.